 Okay, so that’s Business Manager, where Facebook Analytics lives.

-Meanwhile, it’s the Facebook Pixel that collects data from your website and gets it into analytics.
-This pixel is essentially a snippet of code that Facebook uses to sync activity on your website with your different Facebook touchpoints – your ads, your page, your lookalike audiences, etc.
+To access data from your website on Facebook Analytics, you need to install Facebook Pixel.
+If you’re familiar with Google Analytics, this pixel is pretty much akin to Google’s tracking ID.
+It’s essentially a snippet of code that Facebook uses to sync activity on your website with your different Facebook touchpoints – your ads, your page, your lookalike audiences, etc.